Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/First-Shader-Graph.md

 ![](images/MyFirstShaderGraph_09.png)

-Try connecting the property to the **Albedo** output slot.
+Try connecting the property to the **Base Color** block.
 The object immediately changes to black.

 ![](images/MyFirstShaderGraph_10.png)